Role Of Youth In Nation Building: Shaping The Future Of Rising India

 She illustrated these traits with examples from her hiring experience at Infeedo AI, where candidates who took initiative rather than waiting for direction, earned callbacks and offers.
 She reminded us that people management remains, at its core, a deeply human endeavour.

-Tripti’s message to students was clear: while tools, certifications, and technical know-how are essential, what truly propels careers and organizations forward are mindset traits that cannot be automated or templated.
+Trapti’s message to students was clear: while tools, certifications, and technical know-how are essential, what truly propels careers and organizations forward are mindset traits that cannot be automated or templated.

 To build a culture that cultivates these attributes, she offered three tips: